-All Scouts and Adults must have completed the
+All Scouts and Adults must have completed the Annual Health and Medical Record with Parts A, B, & C completed within the last 12 months when attending camp for more than 72 consecutive hours.

-Annual Health and Medical Record with Parts A, B, completed within the last 12 months.
+Parts A and B need to be completed when attending camp for less than 72 consecutive hours.
 Medical forms are available online at www.scoutingalaska.org.

-If a Scout or Scouter arrives to camp without an Annual Health & Medical Record form, it is the Scout or Scouter's responsibility to obtain the physical examination and complete the form before being allowed to enter camp.
+If a Scout or Scouter arrives at camp without an Annual Health & Medical Record form, it is the Scout or Scouter's responsibility to obtain the physical examination and complete the form before being allowed to enter camp.